SysKitTeam/docs-insights/activation/online-offline-activation.md

 ---
-title: Online and Offline Activation
-description: >-
-  This article outlines the steps needed to perform online or offline product activation.
+description: This article outlines the steps needed to perform online or offline product activation.
-author: Tomislav Sirovec
-date: 27/01/2018
 ---

 # Activation - Online and Offline